Mytel: Reception

 Mytel has been criticized for undermining the competitiveness of Myanmar's telecoms market and the military's reassertion of dominance over telecommunications, through its large-scale investments.
 In June 2017, the government promulgated the Pricing and Tariff Regulatory Framework, including floor pricing rules for mobile fees, which was positioned to give Mytel a market advantage against lower-cost competitors like Ooredoo.
 Mytel was granted an exemption from floor pricing rules and was allowed to discount its rates after its launch, unlike other competitors.
 Through its aggressive price-cutting strategy, Mytel was able to capture a market share of 4% (2.4 million subscribers) within two months of its launch.
 By contrast, Mytel's competitors agreed to abide by the nominal rules of the free market.

 Mytel has received mixed reactions from Burmese consumers due to its military links.
 After its launch, a movement of Burmese netizens launched a viral campaign to boycott the military-backed carrier, over its decision to offer phone numbers that start with the digits 969, which are symbolic of Myanmar's anti-Muslim nationalist movement.

 In 2018, reports emerged that Mytel had run fiber-optic cables through privately owned plantations in Kayin State's Payathonzu without providing prior notice.
-Mytel has upgraded the Myanmar military's infrastructure, including the army's network of fibre-optic cables.
+Mytel has upgraded the Myanmar military's infrastructure, including the army's network of fiber-optic cables.

 In May 2019, a subcontractor of Mytel, Hsan Myo Aung Company, staged a protest in Pathein, over unpaid wages to 20 employees, valued at approximately 40 million kyats.
 In October 2019, Mytel's telecoms cells installed at Shwedagon Pagoda were removed, following a dispute over unpaid rent.